 Bose SoundLink Revolve+ II

-Let’s dive in and see what the SoundLink Revolve+ II is really all.
+Let’s dive in and see what the SoundLink Revolve+ II really is all about.

-Editor’s note: this review was updated on August 4, 2023, to answer FAQ.
+Editor’s note: This review was updated on August 4, 2023, to answer FAQ and again on November 29th, 2024, to add the Sonos Roam 2 as an alternative.

-Beach-goers who are getting ready for summer will appreciate the IP55 rating on Bose’s portable speaker.
-Party hosts who want their music to reach every corner of the house can take advantage of the 360-degree audio output here.
-Anyone with a Bose home audio setup can get the SoundLink Revolve+ II and sync it up to their other speakers via Bose SimpleSync.
+Beach-goers will appreciate the IP55 rating on Bose’s portable speaker.
+Party hosts who want their music to reach every corner of the house can use the 360-degree audio output here.
+Anyone with a Bose home audio setup can get the SoundLink Revolve+ II and sync it to their other speakers via Bose SimpleSync.

 How is the Bose SoundLink Revolve+ II built?

 Like the middle sibling between the Bose Portable Smart Speaker and the smaller, handle-free Bose SoundLink Revolve II, the Bose SoundLink Revolve+ II looks sleek.
 It has an all-black (or silver) cylindrical design that widens out on the bottom, making for a sturdy base that won’t tip over.
-If you do knock it over, don’t worry: the edges of the speaker have soft silicone bumpers built to absorb blows.
-This durability is useful for taking the speaker out, which you can do thanks to its small size and fabric carrying handle.
+If you knock it over, don’t worry: the speaker’s edges have soft silicone bumpers built to absorb blows.
+This durability is helpful for taking the speaker out, which you can do thanks to its small size and fabric-carrying handle.

-The Bose SoundLink Revolve+ II is not fully waterproof, but it has an IP55 rating, which means it’s water resistant, and can withstand water jets with a maximum flow rate of 12.5L/min before damaging.
+The Bose SoundLink Revolve+ II is not fully waterproof, but it has an IP55 rating, which means it’s water resistant and can withstand water jets with a maximum flow rate of 12.5L/min before damage.
 Basically, if you take it to the beach and accidentally splash it with water, you don’t need to worry too much about it losing any of its function.
-The first “5” in the IP55 rating means that the speaker is also dust-protected, and should be fine if it rolls around in the sand a bit.
+The first “5” in the IP55 rating means the speaker is also dust-protected and should be fine if it rolls around in the sand a bit.

 The SoundLink Revolve+ II feels like a smart speaker, but it is not technically a smart speaker because it does not have a built-in smart assistant.
-Full-fledged smart speakers can connect to your Wi-Fi directly and answer queries or execute music playback commands via Wi-Fi, and this requires your smartphone.
-As long as you have a smartphone with Siri, Google Assistant, or Amazon Alexa built in, you will be able to access it through the multifunction button on the SoundLink Revolve+ II.
+Full-fledged smart speakers can connect to your Wi-Fi directly and answer queries or execute music playback commands via Wi-Fi, which requires your smartphone.
+As long as you have a smartphone with Siri, Google Assistant, or Amazon Alexa built-in, you can access it through the multifunction button on the SoundLink Revolve+ II.

 How do you control the Bose SoundLink Revolve+ II?

 The Bose SoundLink Revolve+ II features buttons for easy control over your music, phone calls, and more.
-The top of the speaker has buttons for power, Bluetooth pairing, volume, multifunctions, and an input mode.
-This input mode button is what you’ll use if you want to switch your listening source between Bluetooth, USB, and aux input.
+The top of the speaker has buttons for power, Bluetooth pairing, volume, multifunctions, and an input mode button.
+This input mode button is what you’ll use to switch your listening source between Bluetooth, USB, and aux input.

 It’s a bit difficult to keep track of everything the multifunction button does, so we’ve made this handy table to help you: